thunderbird/webext-docs/tabs.rst

 .. role:: value

-The tabs API allows to create, modify and rearrange tabs.
+The tabs API supports creating, modifying and interacting with tabs in Thunderbird windows.

 .. rst-class:: api-main-section